robk-dev-ui/bgg-mcp/README.md

 ```

 When running in HTTP mode:

 - SSE endpoint: `http://localhost:8080/mcp/sse`
 - Message endpoint: `http://localhost:8080/mcp/message`

 The Docker container runs in HTTP mode by default on port 8080.

-More details for configuring Claude can be [found here](https://modelcontextprotocol.io/quickstart/user).

 ## Optional Configuration